sagemath/sagewiki_to_gh-2022-10-10/graph.md

       I. [http://gato.sourceforge.net/ Gato], a tool that animates algorithms, perhaps SAGE cannot actually include right now as is, but license is LGPL, and it requires Python and Tcl/Tk
        . seems that you can write your algorithm in one window and watch it go, supports 3d
       I. [https://networkx.lanl.gov/ NetworkX], seems pretty comprehensive, released under "GNU Lesser General Public License", works on Python $\geq$ 2.3, interfaces with Matplotlib, Pygraphviz, Graphviz, Pydot, numpy or Numeric, Ipython, SciPy, PyGSL, sAsync, PyYAML
+         1. '''Representation'''
+          * in Graph and DiGraph, "data structures based on an adjacency list implemented as a node-centric dictionary of dictionaries.
+The dictionary contains keys corresponding to the nodes and the values are dictionaries of neighboring node keys with the value None (the Python None type).
+This allows fast addition, deletion and lookup of nodes and neighbors in large graphs"
+          * "The XGraph and XDiGraph classes are extensions of the Graph and DiGraph classes in base.py.
+The key difference is that an XGraph edge is a 3-tuple e=(n1,n2,x), representing an undirected edge between nodes n1 and n2 that is decorated with the object x.
+Here n1 and n2 are (hashable) node objects and x is a (not necessarily hashable) edge object.
+Since the edge is undirected, edge (n1,n2,x) is equivalent to edge (n2,n1,x).
+An XDiGraph edge is a similar 3-tuple e=(n1,n2,x), with the additional property of directedness.
+I.e. e=(n1,n2,x) is a directed edge from n1 to n2 decorated with the object x, and is not equivalent to the edge (n2,n1,x).
+Whether a graph or digraph allow self-loops or multiple edges is determined at the time of object instantiation via specifying the parameters selfloops=True/False and multiedges=True/False."
+         1. '''Storage/Pipes'''
+         1. '''Construction'''
+         1. '''Decorations''' (Coloring, Weight, Flow, etc.)
+         1. '''Invariants'''
+         1. '''Predicates'''
+         1. '''Subgraphs and Subsets'''
+         1. '''Adjacency, etc.'''
+         1. '''Connectivity'''
+         1. '''Paths, etc.'''
+         1. '''Trees, etc.'''
+         1. '''Colorings'''
+         1. '''Optimization'''
+         1. '''Embedding''' (Planar graphs, etc.)
+         1. '''Algebra'''
+         1. '''Morphisms/Group Actions'''
+         1. '''Symmetry'''
+         1. '''Geometry'''
+         1. '''Topology'''
+         1. '''Generation/Random Graphs'''
+         1. '''Database'''
+         1. '''Visualization'''

    A. Software that SAGE should include (or maybe interface with, or include as optional), pending stuff (e.g. licensing)
       I. [http://cs.anu.edu.au/~bdm/nauty/ Nauty]